Basic First Aid Plus Diagram of How to Give Dogs CPR

 COURTESY Collins Dog Photo-guide

-Can I remind everyone: "Never to play with and throw sticks for their dogs".
+Sticks and Dogs: Can I remind everyone: "Never to play with and throw sticks for their dogs.

-A lady has just contacted me for behavioural therapy because a bamboo cane splintered in her puppy's throat, after numerous operations the Puppy is now fearful and anxious of handling and is showing initial signs of aggression because of the trauma.
+A lady has just contacted me for behavioural therapy because a bamboo cane splintered in her puppy's throat after numerous operations the Puppy is now fearful and anxious about handling and is showing initial signs of aggression because of the trauma.